DiabloSerpent/simple_sudoku_generator/README.md

     The rest of the program takes ~7 ms, ~4 ms of which is intersection_removal.
     This means that group_removal is taking ~95% of the total runtime.
 - rename `r` in Sudoku rules to `ret`
+- split Sudoku graphic stuff into separate file
+  - move comments in main to file?